Column: Control freak Meyer suddenly “knows nothing”

 Courtney Smith concedes that she does not know if Shelley Meyer ever told her husband about the allegations.
 If we’re to believe what Urban Meyer said last week, his wife kept quiet about the whole affair, not even bothering to mention at the dinner table, “Hey, you’ve got an assistant coach who might have a problem.”

-Urban Meyer could even be throwing his wife under the bus, since as a university employee herself she would be required under Ohio State’s Title IX sexual misconduct policy to report any allegation of domestic violence against someone who works at the school.
+Urban Meyer could even be throwing his wife under the bus.
+As a university employee herself, she faced questions about whether she was subject to Ohio State’s Title IX sexual misconduct policy on reporting allegation of domestic violence against someone who works at the school.

 “I can’t say it didn’t happen because I wasn’t there,” Urban Meyer said during Big Ten media days.
 “I was never told about anything and nothing ever came to light.
 I’ve never had a conversation about it.
 I know nothing about it.”